dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 21,978 respectively.

     ##   number_issues number_logs
-    ## 1          4503           0
+    ## 1          4503       21978

 We can note that the number of issues represents 20% of the data set and the number of logs represents 99% of it.
 The 1% of logs remaining (147 rows) represents issues that do not have history logs.
 The distribution of number of logs per issue and their summaries are presented in the barplot below.

 <img src="project_05_files/figure-markdown_github-ascii_identifiers/Distribution of Number of Logs per Issue-1.png" width="672" />

-Analysing the plot above, we can note that 75% of issues have up to 6 history logs (before second black dotted line) and 50% of issues have between 2 and 6 logs (between black dotted lines).
-Besides the skewed shape of plot, the median (black dashed line) and mean (red solid line) are very close.
-This means that the amount of ouliers (after gray dotted line) is low, approximately 5% of issues.
+Analysing the plot above, we can note that 75% of issues have up to 6 history logs (before 3rd quartile) and 50% of issues have between 2 and 6 logs (between 1st and 3rd quartile).
+Besides the skewed shape of plot, the median and mean are very close.
+This means that the amount of ouliers, after 12 logs per issue, is low, approximately 5% of issues.

+### Issue Creation Date

 This data set comprises issues created in the period between 05/21/2013 and 01/26/2018.